 Types of Financial Managers

 Each manager oversees specific processes that range from credit-rating practices to hedging to protect against potential risks.

-For business students who are specifically seeking a career with high earning potential, a position as a financial controller might be of particular interest.
-Financial controller is the number-one top paying job for students who decide to major in business, with experienced professionals earning a median annual salary of $82,000.
-Controllers work for organizations and prepare financial reports such as:
+If you’re specifically seeking a career with high earning potential, a position as a financial controller might be of interest.
+Financial controller is the number-one top paying job for students who decide to major in business.
+Experienced professionals earn a median annual salary of $82,000.
+Controllers work for organizations.
+They prepare financial reports such as:

 Though the path to becoming a financial manager is not quick or easy, the position can be rewarding financially and otherwise.
 If you’re willing to earn an advanced college degree and prove your skills over years of work in the field of finance, you may have what it takes to become a financial manager.